What Is Loan-to-Value (LTV)? Simple Explanation

 Work with a mortgage broker

-- A specialist adviser can explain how LTV works for your situation, which lenders are most flexible, and where the best deals are.
+- A specialist adviser can talk you through how LTV plays out in your case, point you to the lenders most willing to be flexible, and track down the deals that fit.

 Related guides